 My teacher said shadow work is about confronting those uncomfortable feelings.
 Past wounds, childhood trauma, and unresolved pain from relationships.
-Anger, guilt, shame, grief, and hatred are some issues that could go unresolved due to triggers cause by people that threaten your shadow self.
+Anger, guilt, shame, grief, and hatred are some issues that could go unresolved due to triggers caused by people that threaten your shadow self.
 If these feelings go unresolved they can cause more problems.
 That's why open wound healing is so important.
 If not, open wounds can lead to violence, destruction, addictions, and reckless behavior.
 It can also lead to physical illness.
 You can wear your body down physically and emotionally.
 It blocks us from our potential and being positive and happy.
 This information made so much sense to me.
-It felt true on a deep soul level therefore, I embraced it and practice it within my daily inner work of wound healing and charka healing for abandonment wound and childhood emotional neglect.
+It felt true on a deep soul level therefore, I embraced it and practiced it within my daily inner work of wound healing and charka healing for abandonment wounds and childhood emotional neglect.

 Using Shadow Work Journaling As A Tool For Healing Emotional Wounds

 The more I learn about my authentic self the more I have the ability to represent who I am as a person.
-With this truth I place that truth on a board as reminder to honor my own needs, feelings, values, beliefs, and inner voice.
+With this truth, I place that truth on a board as a reminder to honor my own needs, feelings, values, beliefs, and inner voice.
 This allows me to own who I am, not hide or be ashamed of my uniqueness or flaws.
 I embrace all of me.
 The good and bad.

-Then in 2013 I relapsed.
-Since then everyday I've strived to heal and recover by honoring God and practicing self care.
+Then in 2013, I relapsed.
+Since then every day I've strived to heal and recover by honoring God and practicing self-care.
 I've been in full remission for seven years now.

-Along with my shadow work journal I follow a simple wellness plan.
+Along with my shadow work journal, I follow a simple wellness plan.

 Shadow Work Journal to process my emotions.